benoitdechateauvieux/test-s3-multipart-upload/README.md

 ## How to run
 1. Export AWS credentials as Environment Variables
-2. Create a S3 bucket for testing and replace the name in the JS code source (`bucket`)
+2. Create a S3 bucket for testing and replace the name in the JS code source (variable `bucket`)
-3. Replace the name of local file to be uploaded in the JS code source (`fileName` & `filePath`)
 4. Run the test files
 ```bash
 npm i